- General Crews

 Persons under the age of 18 years may volunteer for the Seattle HEMPFEST® event only with parental permission

 Supervision will be defined as age-appropriate.
 Minors will only work daylight shifts.
-Minors will not be scheduled for Safety crews.
+Minors will not be scheduled for Safety, First Aid, or Operations crews.
+Minors will leave the Parks before dark.

 You and your parent(s) are encouraged to sign up together to work on the same crew!